-Courses must be officially added or dropped by submitting forms through the Registrar's Office and obtaining the advisor's signature.
+Courses must be officially added or dropped by submitting forms through the Registrar's Office and obtaining the advisor's signature, or through action via the student portal.
 Changes to the student's course schedule will be processed without a fee during the first two weeks of the semester (the add/drop period).
 If adding or dropping classes changes your full-time/part-time/course-overload status, you will be billed according to credit hour rates.
 Please refer to the Financial Aid section to see how full-time/part-time status affects your federal and institutional aid.